bssbbsmd/Collaborative_Multi-task_ranking/stochastic2/README.md

 ## Preprocessing of Input Data

 check config/default.cfg for the introduction of input parameters.
-In particular, five input files are needed to be generated as the input data
+In particular, five input files need to be generated as the input data.
+Check utils about how to generate the following input files from source movielens dataset.

 ```
 train_rating_file = /datadisk/disk1/Jun/data/svm_data_userpairs/ml100k_new_train_20.rating